-Researchers that examine sexual health, sexual function, and sexual relationships have additional considerations to make in order to avoid heterosexist bias.
+Researchers who examine sexual health, sexual function, and sexual relationships have additional factors to consider in order to avoid heterosexist bias.
 In addition to considering terminology for gender and relational status, researchers should describe sexual activities in such a way that penile-vaginal intercourse is not presumed to be participants' sole or primary form of sexual activity.
-Researchers should use measures that allow participants to describe a range of sexual activities and avoid terminology that prioritizes heterosexual intercourse or makes non-intercourse behaviors secondary.
-In assessments of sexual function, for example, researchers should consider how questions focusing solely on experiences of penetration or vaginal dryness might be more relevant to participants who engage in vaginal intercourse and may exclude participants who engage in other sexual activities.
-Considering such factors can help reduce heterosexist bias and can allow participants-regardless of sexual identity-to imagine and share aspects of their sexual lives in research settings.
+Researchers should use measures that allow participants to describe a range of sexual activities and avoid terminology that prioritizes heterosexual intercourse or makes nonintercourse behaviors secondary, or that makes sexual activity an assumed behavior that is expected of everyone.
+In assessments of sexual function, for example, researchers should consider how questions focusing solely on experiences of penetration or vaginal dryness might be relevant to participants who engage in vaginal intercourse and may exclude participants who engage in other sexual activities.
+Considering such factors can help reduce heterosexist bias and can allow participants-regardless of sexual activities.